 Internet Explorer 10 introduces support for the HTML5 Web Workers API, which defines a way to run scripts in the background.
 The Web Worker API provides a way for web application authors to spawn background scripts that run in parallel with the main page.
 Several threads can be spawned at a time to use for long-running tasks.

-For more detailed information about Web Workers, see Web Workers.
+For more detailed info, see Web Workers.

 WebSockets

 Support for WebSockets technology in Internet Explorer 10 provides a new JavaScript API and protocol for two-way communication over the Internet.
-This new protocol makes it easier to work directly with fixed data formats, and it bypasses the slower document-based HTTP protocol.
+This new protocol makes it easier to work directly with fixed-data formats, and it bypasses the slower document-based HTTP protocol.

-The WebSocket API is simple and uncomplicated, requiring very little code.
+The WebSocket API is uncomplicated, requiring very little code.
 Developers can easily take advantage of low-latency bidirectional data interchanges that will help them create faster online games, instant social network notifications, real-time displays of stock and weather information, and other timely data.

-For more detailed information about WebSockets, see WebSockets.
+For more detailed info, see WebSockets.

 CSS3

-Internet Explorer 10 supports several new CSS3 technologies, including new advanced layout techniques such as Flexible Box (“Flexbox”) layout and Grid layout, and visual effects such as 3-D transforms, transitions, and animations.
-This section provides a brief overview of each of the new CSS3 technologies introduced in Internet Explorer 10:
+Internet Explorer 10 supports several new CSS3 technologies, including new advanced layout techniques such as Flexible Box (Flexbox) layout and Grid layout, and visual effects, such as 3-D transforms, transitions, and animations.
+This section provides a brief overview of each of the new CSS3 technologies in Internet Explorer 10:

-Advanced Layout
+Advanced layout

-Visual Effects
+Visual effects

 Scrolling and zooming with touch